 - Reducing noise and lights

-Some babies with severe symptoms need medicines such as methadone or morphine to treat withdrawal symptoms.
+Some babies with severe symptoms need medicines such as methadone or morphine to treat withdrawal symptoms and help them be able to eat, sleep and relax.
 These babies may need to stay in the hospital for weeks or months after birth.
 The goal of treatment is to prescribe the infant a drug similar to the one the mother used during pregnancy and slowly decrease the dose over time.
 This helps wean the baby off the drug and relieves some withdrawal symptoms.

 Babies with this condition often have severe diaper rash or other areas of skin breakdown.
 This requires treatment with special ointment or cream.

 Babies may also have problems with feeding or slow growth.
-These problems may require:
+These babies may require: